In the Very Top

 Vladimir Zworykin, Russian-American inventor, engineer, and pioneer of television technology

-Eight Pitt buildings and renovation projects have received Leadership in Energy and Environmental Design (LEED) certification by the U.S. Green Building Council since 2005: the McGowan Institute for Regenerative Medicine (Gold, 2005), the Swanson School of Engineering Benedum Hall renovation phase I (Gold, 2011), the Mascaro Center for Sustainable Innovation (Gold, 2012), the Chevron Science Center addition (Gold), the Thomas E. Starzl Biomedical Science Tower 12th-floor renovation (Gold), the Mid-Campus Research Complex Nuclear Physics renovation (Silver), the Greensburg campus's Frank A. Cassell Hall (Gold), and Mark A. Nordenberg Hall (Silver, 2014), the Johnstown campus's Nursing and Health Sciences Building (Gold, 2015), the Benedum Hall renovation phase 2A (Silver, 2016), the Salk Hall Pavilion (Silver, 2016) and the Graduate School of Public Health addition (Certified, 2018)
+Twelve Pitt buildings and building-renovation projects have received Leadership in Energy and Environmental Design (LEED) certification by the U.S. Green Building Council since 2005: the McGowan Institute for Regenerative Medicine (Gold, 2005), the Swanson School of Engineering Benedum Hall renovation phase I (Gold, 2011), the Mascaro Center for Sustainable Innovation (Gold, 2012), the Chevron Science Center addition (Gold, 2013), the Thomas E. Starzl Biomedical Science Tower 12th-floor renovation (Gold, 2013), the Mid-Campus Research Complex Nuclear Physics renovation (Silver, 2014), the Greensburg campus's Frank A. Cassell Hall (Gold, 2014), Mark A. Nordenberg Hall (Silver, 2014), the Johnstown campus's Nursing and Health Sciences Building (Gold, 2015), the Benedum Hall renovation phase 2A (Silver, 2016), the Salk Hall Pavilion (Silver, 2016) and the Graduate School of Public Health addition (Certified, 2018)

 The Chevron Science Center and the Greensburg campus's Frank A. Cassell Hall were honored as part of the Master Builders' Association (MBA) of Western Pennsylvania's 2012 MBA Building Excellence Awards competition.
 Chevron won in the "New Construction Between $10-25 Million" category, and Cassell Hall was the winner in the "New Construction Under $10 Million" category.
 The MBA Building Excellence Awards are the region's most prestigious awards in the commercial construction industry.